bahmutov/learn-angular-directives/README.md

 > Self-directed study of Angular 1 built-in directives, including a homework assignment

+## Angular 1 directives

+After completing this study you will be able to:

+* Understand the value of `ng-repeat`
+* Use `ng-if`, `ng-switch` and `ng-class`
+* Find the various event directives available such as `ng-focus`
+* Use event directives to call methods in a controller

+### Installation

+While all these examples require just a static page, and could have been delivered using [jsbin](http://jsbin.com/) or a similar service, it is much faster to work with an Angular application when you can easily inspect the DOM and the application in the browser's DevTools.
+Thus I advise to clone this repo and open the included test page as a local file.

 ### Small print

 Author: Gleb Bahmutov &copy; 2015